BuildIt-lang/buildit/README.md

 ## Build and Run

 BuildIt is a pure library framework and does not require any special compiler support.
-To build the library, clone the repository, navigate to the top-level directory and run -
+To build the library, clone the repository, navigate to the top-level directory and run (please make sure you are using [GNU-make](https://www.gnu.org/software/make/) and not just make) -

     make